-Robert Karatsu is the Library Director of the Rancho Cucamonga Public Library, which in 2013 won the National Medal for Museum and Library Services.
+Robert Karatsu is the recently-retired Library Director of the Rancho Cucamonga Public Library, which under his leadership won the 2013 National Medal for Museum and Library Services, the nation’s highest honor that can be bestowed on a museum or library.
 Robert has also been a two-term mentor for the Eureka Leadership Institute and was recently named the 2013 “Local Hero” for the greater Los Angeles chapter of the Returned Peace Corps Volunteers.

-Robert is honored to serve on the California Library Association board and is looking forward to doing whatever he can to give back to the profession and to make CLA an even stronger, more impactful organization.
+Robert is honored to be the President of the California Library Association and is looking forward to doing whatever he can to give back to the profession and to make CLA an even stronger, more impactful organization.

 Robert lives in Pasadena with his wife Vinita and beautiful (if slightly neurotic) calico cat Monet.
-And he is more than willing to back you up on his guitar if you want to perform at next year’s conference talent show!
+And he is more than willing to back you up on his guitar if you want to perform at next year’s conference talent show or cook for you if you bid on a silent auction package!

 Beth is a full time instructor in the School of Library and Information Science at San Jose State University.
 Beth received her MLIS from the University of Denver and worked for Denver Public Schools and Douglas County Libraries in Colorado before moving to San Leandro, CA in the fall of 2008.
 She specializes in materials and services for youth.